acejump/AceJump/README.md

 ## Installing

-[AceJump](https://plugins.jetbrains.com/plugin/7086) can be installed by the unzipping the content of AceJump.zip into:
+AceJum can be installed by the unzipping the content of `AceJump.zip` into:

 - `$HOME/.IdeaIC`<MAJOR_VERSION>`/config/plugins/` if you are using IntelliJ IDEA Community, or
 - `$HOME/.IntellijIdea`<MAJOR_VERSION>`/config/plugins/` if you are using IntelliJ IDEA Ultimate